NVIDIA/optix-toolkit/examples/DemandLoading/DemandPbrtScene/ReadMe.md

 filenames.)
 When multiple instances of an object in a pbrt scene occur and they reference the same PLY file, only a single geometry acceleration structure is used for the underlying mesh.
 No attempt was made to identify duplicate inline triangle meshes.

+## Scene Graph Organization

+The sample supports two methods of scene organization into acceleration structures.
+The first creates acceleration structures that correspond directly to the `Shape` elements in the pbrt scene description.
+Each `Shape` corresponds one-to-one with a geometry acceleration structure (GAS).
+In this method, a pbrt `Object` is one or more GASes, one per `Shape` in the `Object`.
+This is the default scene graph organization and can be explicitly selected with the command-line argument `--proxy-granularity=fine`.

+The second method groups as many `Shape` elements for an `Object` as possible into as few GASes as necessary to represent the object.
+There are some constraints that prevent combining different shapes together into a single GAS.
+For instance, a GAS must contain primitives all of the same type, so a sphere shape cannot be combined with a triangle mesh shape.
+All primitives in a GAS must share the same set of OptiX programs, so if some triangles use an alpha cutout texture map and some triangles do not, then they will belong to separate GASes.
+This method of scene organization can be selected with the `--proxy-granularity=coarse` command-line argument.

+There is no support for switching the scene graph organization dynamically.

+## Launch Parameter Scene Data

+The OptiX programs used by the sample use the launch parameters structure, `Params`, to access all necessary secondary data not stored in the GASes.
+This includes per-vertex data such as normals and texture coordinates as well as all material data.

+All GASes are held inside an Instance Acceleration Strucure (IAS) and associated with an instance id.
+The instance id is used as the primary index into the following arrays:

+- `instanceNormals`
+- `instanceUVs`
+- `partialUVs`
+- `partialMaterials`
+- `materialIndices`

+The `Normals` and `UVs` arrays hold pointers to arrays of the additional per-vertex data associated with the GAS.
+The per-vertex data arrays are indexed by the primitive index within the GAS to obtain the necessary data.

+The `partialMaterials` array is used to obtain the alpha cutout map texture id for geometry resolved to an alpha cutout map, but not yet fully intersected.
+If the cutout is such that rays never intersect the actual surface, then materials and textures for the surface are never loaded.

+The `materialIndices` array is used to find the number of material groups associated with a GAS.
+Each entry in the array gives the number of material groups in the GAS and the starting index into the `primitiveMaterials` array.
+The `primitiveMaterials` array contains one `PrimitiveMaterialRange` entry for each material group in the GAS.
+Each `PrimitiveMaterialRange` entry gives a range of primitive indices in the GAS associated with a material index.

+The `realizedMaterials` array, indexed by a material id, holds the material parameters for the simple material model used in the sample.